AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-requests-not-showing-all.md

 ---
-title: "Requests: All view does not show all requests"
+title: 'Requests: All view does not show all requests'
-description: "When a user is viewing the request list in the new requesting experience, and the view is set to show all requests, only some of the requests are displayed."
+description: When a user is viewing the request list in the new requesting experience, and the view is set to show all requests, only some of the requests are displayed.
 hidefromtoc: yes
 feature: Requests
+exl-id: 38251fcd-4f6f-4e11-af09-cf21b287cd52
 ---
 # Requests: "All" view does not show all requests

 >[!NOTE]